-The Board of Directors has fixed the end of trading hours of the Philippine Stock Exchange on March 23, 2018 as the record date for the determination of stockholders entitled to the notice of, to attend and to vote at said meeting or any adjournment thereof.
+The Board of Directors has fixed the end of trading hours of the Philippine Stock Exchange, Inc. on March 23, 2018 as the record date for the determination of stockholders entitled to the notice of, to attend and to vote at said meeting or any adjournment thereof.

 Registration for those who are personally attending the meeting will start at 8:00 a.m. and end promptly at 8:45 a.m.
-In case you cannot personally attend the meeting, you may accomplish the attached proxy form (which need not be notarized) and file it with the office of the Corporate Secretary at the 33rd Floor The Orient Square, F. Ortigas Jr. Road, Ortigas Center, Pasig City at least three (3) days before the date of the meeting in accordance with the By-Laws of the Company.
+In case you cannot personally attend the meeting, you may accomplish the attached proxy form (which need not be notarized) and file the same to the office of the Corporate Secretary at the 33rd Floor The Orient Square, F. Ortigas Jr. Road, Ortigas Center, Pasig City at least three (3) business days before the date of the meeting, or on or before March 23, 2018.
 Proxies submitted shall be validated on April 20, 2018 at 10:00 a.m. at the 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City.

-For your convenience in registering your attendance, please bring proof of identification such as passport, driver's license, or company I.D.
+For your convenience in registering your attendance, please bring some form of identification such as passport, driver's license, or company I.D.

-Pasig City, 01 March 2018.
+Pasig City,

-LMER B. SERRANO Corporate Secretary
+ELMER B. SERRANO Corporate Secretary